fredy-laksmono/colonizer/README.md

 ***

 ### Getting Started
-Go to the [app] (https://battleship-chaos.herokuapp.com/).
+Go to the [Battleship Chaos](https://battleship-chaos.herokuapp.com/).
 First sign up for an account.

 After register, create your first race.
 You can have as many race you want to create.
 The balance power need to be on 0 before you can create your race or update it.